 We assessed the susceptibility of the Pension Fund's financial statements to material misstatement, including how fraud might occur by understanding the potential incentives and opportunities for management to manipulate the financial statements, and performed procedures to understand the areas in which this would most likely arise.
-Based on our risk assessment procedures we identified [the manipulation of investment income and valuation to be our fraud risk.
+Based on our risk assessment procedures we identified the manipulation of investment income and valuation to be our fraud risk.

-To address our fraud risk we [tested the consistency of the investment asset valuation from the independent sources of the custodian and the fund managers to the financial statements.
+To address our fraud risk we tested the consistency of the investment asset valuation from the independent sources of the custodian and the fund managers to the financial statements.
 We also undertook a review of reconciliations to the fund manager and custodian reports and assessed journal entries for evidence of management bias and evaluated for business rationale using specific criteria we considered to be relevant to the risk.
+We evaluated significant transactions and estimates for evidence of management bias.